 By the time you complete the academic and internship requirements for your Computer Digital Forensics degree, you will be able to:

-- Effectively communicate the results of a computer, network, and/or data file forensic analysis verbally, in writing, and in presentations, to both technical and lay audiences.;
+- Communicate effectively the results of a computer, network and/or data forensic analysis verbally, in writing, and in presentations to both technical and lay audiences.